fastapi/fastapi/docs/tutorial/response-model.md

 * `description: str = None` has a default of `None`.
 * `tax: float = None` has a default of `None`.
 * `tags: List[str] = []` has a default of an empty list: `[]`.

+but you might want to omit them from the result if they were not actually stored.

+For example, if you have models with many optional attributes in a NoSQL database, but you don't want to send very long JSON responses full of default values.

+### Use the `response_model_skip_defaults` parameter

 You can set the *path operation decorator* parameter `response_model_skip_defaults=True`: